Moment-sos and spectral hierarchies for polynomial optimization on the sphere and quantum de Finetti theorems: Abstract

 \section{Abstract}

 We revisit the convergence analysis of two approximation hierarchies for polynomial optimization on the unit sphere.
 The first one is based on the moment-sos approach and gives semidefinite bounds for which Fang and Fawzi (2021) showed an analysis in $O(1/r^2)$ for the $r$th level bound, using the polynomial kernel method.
 The second hierarchy was recently proposed by \johnstonlovitz{} (2023) and gives spectral bounds for which they show a convergence rate in $O(1/r)$, using a quantum de Finetti theorem of Christandl et al. (2007) that applies to complex Hermitian matrices with a ``double'' symmetry.
 We investigate links between these approaches, in particular, via duality of moments and sums of squares.

-We also propose another proof for the analysis of the spectral bounds, via a ``banded'' real de Finetti theorem, and show that the spectral bounds cannot have a convergence rate better than $O(1/r^2)$.
-In addition, we show how to use the polynomial kernel method to obtain a de Finetti type result for real maximally symmetric matrices, improving an earlier result of Doherty and Wehner (2012).
+Our main results include showing that the spectral bounds cannot have a convergence rate better than $\mathcal{O}(1/r^2)$ and that they do not enjoy generic finite convergence.
+In addition, we propose alternative performance analyses that involve explicit constants depending on intrinsic parameters of the optimization problem.
+For this we develop a novel ``banded'' real de Finetti theorem that applies to real matrices with ``double" symmetry.
+We also show how to use the polynomial kernel method to obtain a de Finetti type result \tcolblue{in $O(1/r^2)$} for real maximally symmetric matrices, improving an earlier result \tcolblue{in $O(1/r)$} of Doherty and Wehner (2012).